 This signified that the Passover meal had been completed, Jesus being the Passover lamb (this research was conducted by Scott Hahn).

 Catholics agree He paid the price for our sins, which is "eternal" damnation.
 Perhaps we might look at it this way.
-If I was 10 years old and got into trouble with bullies and they were contemplating stabbing me to death because I stole something from them, my father would come and pay off those bullies so that I wouldn't be killed (eternal damnation).
-My father would have "paid in full" the debt I owe.
-I would owe nothing.
-But when I got home, my father would probably give me some consequences, not because he hated me or because I owed him a debt, but because he loved me.
+If you were 10 years old and got into trouble with bullies and they were contemplating stabbing you to death because you stole something from them, your father would come and pay off those bullies so that you wouldn't be killed (eternal damnation).
+Your father would have "paid in full" the debt you owe.
+You would owe nothing.
+But when you got home, your father would probably give you some consequences, not because he hated you or because you owed him a debt, but because he loved you.
 It is no longer about "debt", it's about "discipline."
 There is a difference.

 Some may say that the Prodigal Son had no consequences and no punishment.
 The Prodigal Son had spent his whole inheritance and that was gone forever.
 For sure he got a great meal and a welcome home party, but even the Prodigal Son experienced consequences for his debauchery.